Pinnacle Presbyterian Church

 After Dr. Holloran retired, the congregation asked the Rev. Francis Park to step in as a part-time pastor while the Associate Pastor search continued.
 In December 2003, the Rev. Mac Schafer received a call to become Associate Pastor.
 Rev. Schafer and his family came from Lawrenceville, N.J.
 He was responsible for ministry with families, adult education, and a shared pastoral ministry with the other clergy staff.

 Phase two and three of the building program provided a sanctuary that accommodated growth, a memorial garden, much-needed off-street parking, and a fellowship hall.
 Next in the construction plan came five additional classrooms and an atelier for the preschool and church school, choir facilities, more offices for staff, and a sanctuary that seats 800 worshipers.
 In 2006, the congregation authorized construction of the next phase including additional church classrooms, a youth building, an addition to the fellowship hall, and additional parking spaces.

 Realizing the need to focus on the increasing number of youth in the church, the congregation called the Rev. Kristin Willett as Associate Pastor for Youth and their Families in 2007.
 She and her husband, Brandon, were recent graduates of Princeton Theological Seminary, N.J.

 In August 2007, Dr. Corbett retired from Pinnacle and accepted a call to a church in Honolulu, Hawaii.
 A search committee of the session appointed Rev. Schafer interim pastor.
 At the same time, they increased the hours of Rev. Park to help meet the needs of the congregation.

 In April 2009, the congregation called Dr. Wesley Avram to be the new Pastor/Head of Staff at Pinnacle after a nearly two-year search.
+Dr. Avram served Pinnacle until his retirement in January 2024.

+In November 2023, the congregation called The Rev. Erik Khoobyarian to serve as the new senior pastor.